syncfusion-content/uwp-docs/uwp/Localization.md

 ---
 layout: post
-title: Localization in UWP Controls | Syncfusion&reg;
+title: Localization in UWP Controls | Syncfusion
-description: Learn about localization support in Syncfusio&reg;n UWP UI controls using .resw files and explains editing default strings of UWP controls.
+description: Learn about localization support in Syncfusion UWP UI controls using .resw files and explains editing default strings of UWP controls.
 platform: uwp
 Control: Localization
 documentation: ug
 ---

-# Localization of Syncfusion&reg; UWP controls
+# Localization of Syncfusion UWP controls

 Localization is the process of translating the application resources into different language for the specific cultures.
-You can localize the syncfusion&reg; UWP controls by adding resource file for each language.
+You can localize the syncfusion UWP controls by adding resource file for each language.

 ## Changing application culture